How To Find Creative Inspiration And Overcome Creative Block

 One of the biggest problems that any creative can face is a creative block.
 Overcoming creative block can be easier said than done so I have begun work putting together this guide on how to find creative inspiration and beat creative block.

-This guide will be an asset to anybody working in the creative industry; artists, writers, designers, filmmakers, etc.
+This guide will be an asset to anybody working in the creative industry; artists, writers, designers, filmmakers, etc. The main focus of the guide, however, will be on artists and writers.

 The idea for this endeavour came after I published two articles loosely based on the subject of inspiration; one of which discussed the best type of art books for beginners & experienced artists.

-10 Ways To Find Creative Inspiration
+How To Find Creative Inspiration

 - Go For A Walk